Eagle Bend Area Auction • Thursday, June 25th

 Farm Retirement Auction • 11:00 a.m.

-As we have decided to fully transition into retirement, we will sell the following at auction located 3 miles west of Eagle Bend, MN on County #22, then 3 miles north on County #1, then 6/10 mile west on 400th St. to Farm #11851.
-Follow the Mid-American Auction Co. signs; roads will be plainly marked.
+Thursday, June 25, 2020 We have decided to fully transition into retirement, we will sell the following at auction located 3 miles west of Eagle Bend, MN on County #22, then 3 miles north on County #1, then 6/10 mile west on 400th St. to Farm #11851.

 Mid American Auction Co.